10-4-pursuit/03-23-dynamic-product-details/README.md

 1. **Commit Your Changes**:
    - After completing the exercise, ensure all your changes are saved.
    - Run `git add .` to stage your changes.
-   - Run `git commit -m "Completed Dynamic Product Details Page exercise"` to commit your changes.
+   - Run  to commit your changes.`git commit -m "Completed Dynamic Product Details Page exercise"`

 2. **Push to Your Fork**:
    - Run `git push` to push your commits to your forked repository on GitHub.